Back to Blog

 Myth 6: Mistakes Mean You're Not Good Enough

 Everyone makes mistakes when learning something new, and piano is no exception.
-Mistakes are actually an important part of the learning process.
-They help you understand what needs improvement and give you a chance to grow as a musician.
+Mistakes are actually an important part of the learning process — they help you understand what needs improvement.

 Myth 7: Piano Lessons Are Too Strict and Serious